isc-projects/kea/doc/sphinx/arm/classify.rst

 -  Implicitly, using a vendor class option or another built-in condition.

--  Using an expression which evaluates to true.
+-  Using an expression which evaluates to "true".

 -  Using static host reservations, a shared network, a subnet, etc.

 -  Using a hook.

-It is envisaged that client classification will be used to change the behavior of almost any part of the DHCP message processing.
+Client classification can be used to change the behavior of almost any part of the DHCP message processing.
 There are currently five mechanisms that take advantage of client classification: subnet selection, pool selection, definition of DHCPv4 private (codes